anastasiya-ca/grid-image-search/README.md

 The following open-source libraries were used for the project:
 -	[Android Asynchronous Http Client] (http://loopj.com/android-async-http/)
 -	[Picasso - image downloading and caching library for Android] (http://square.github.io/picasso/)

 Points to consider for future development:
 -	Improve handling of QPS-rate-exceeded-response from API e.g. wait and re-try or allow user to trigger loading relevant image result page
--	Adjust look of of spinner dropdowns for preferences settings.
+-	Adjust look of spinner dropdowns for preferences settings
 -	The app does not do well with very small images e.g. icons (it will enlarge them).
 It needs to handle icons/small images better while allowing for zoom-in because many of these images are hardly visible on mobile while they are of real size.
 -	Experiment with [the StaggeredGridView] (https://github.com/f-barth/AndroidStaggeredGrid)
 -	Experiment with [zoom or pan images]  (https://github.com/MikeOrtiz/TouchImageView) displayed in full-screen detail view